DennisVanEe/rust_prism/scene_file.md

 ## Geometry ##

 Geometry refers to the mathematical description of a 3D object (like a collection of vertices representing a mesh or a point and radius representing a sphere).
+At most one material definition can be applied to a single geometry.
+Thus, one must either produce a complex material or break the geometry into smaller parts to replicate a multi-material geometry.

 ### Basic Shapes ###